When you first start accepting payments as a small business or startup, it’s worth familiarising yourself with a few of the payment terms.

 Payment systems have to work in accordance with local laws, and will therefore vary from country to country.
 These systems essentially enable electrical payments.
 There are various players involved whenever a payment gets processed:

-Put simply, digital payments are electronic money transfers that take place online.
+Put simply, digital payments are electronic money transfers that take place on e-commerce platforms.
 You are essentially exchanging your goods and services for payment from your customer.
 This used to take place only in person, but with digital payments forecast to reach a total value of nearly $5B in 2020, online is now the norm rather than the exception.

 How does an online payment work?
 The digital payment itself is made up of two stages: authorisation and settlement.
-Before a transaction goes through, the payment first needs to be authorised.
-This authorisation is the communication that happens between the issuing bank and the credit card network (Visa, Mastercard, etc).
+Before a transaction goes through, the card payment first needs to be authorised.
+This authorisation is the communication that happens between the issuer and the credit card network (Visa, Mastercard, etc).

 The authorisation makes sure there are enough funds in the issuing bank to send the amount.
 Once the payment is authorised, the funds are sent from the customer bank account to the credit card provider - this process usually only takes a couple of seconds.